senware/CIS3207/README.md

 ### PROCESSES

-  Pocesses will each have a unique ID, and will store usage times for cpu and disk usage as well.
-These will be assigned by functions that handle events that point to each process at the appropriate times.
+  Pocesses will each have a unique ID.
 A static variable within the process class will be used to keep track of the number of processes and to assign process IDs.

-  In progress.
+  Done.

 ### CPU